 For more information on how to find high-quality CBD products, check out our CBD Buyer’s Guide.

-Many CBD brands allow customers who are 18 or older to order online and will ship legal CBD products to Arkansas.
+However, most CBD brands permit customers aged 18 and older to order legal CBD products online and ship them to Arkansas.

 Thanks to federal updates, CBD has the potential to be legal in every U.S. state.
 CBD is legal in Arkansas, but every state has different regulations regarding the manufacture and sale of CBD.
 Click here to find out where CBD is legal.